-The first thing to note about the Steak Quesadilla is that steak in general should be avoided at Taco Bell, whether you're getting a Grilled Steak Soft Taco or a Steak Quesadilla.
-According to a former employee, the steak gets carried over for longer than employees think is safe, because it's too expensive for stores to waste it.
+The first thing to note about the Steak Quesadilla is that steak, in general, should be avoided at Taco Bell, whether you're getting a Grilled Steak Soft Taco or a Steak Quesadilla.
+While it is considered steak, it's not the same quality you would get if you made it yourself at home.
 Plus, the Steak Quesadilla contains 1,200 milligrams of sodium, equal to 108 Lay's potato chips.
 So just ask yourself how you'd feel after eating that many chips, and it may change your perspective on the Steak Quesadilla at Taco Bell.

 6. Nachos Bell Grande

 Nachos are a staple of Tex-Mex comfort food, but the calories stack up quickly when you're making a meal from tortilla chips, sour cream, cheese, and refried beans.
 Taco Bell's nachos also have way too many preservatives, additives, and suspicious-sounding ingredients to make them worth your while.
 With 750 calories per serving, 1,310 grams of sodium, 85 grams of carbs, and 38 grams of fat, these are hard to justify.
 The Soft Taco Supreme is a classic Taco Bell menu choice if you don't know where to turn- it has 210 calories and is truly delicious.